 - thesis on educational provision for Somali Pastoralists in NE Kenya.

 BA (hons) English/ African Studies 2(i), University of Birmingham 1999.

 - disseration on literature of Bessie Head, South African writer.

 Social policy, inequalities and poverty, child well-being in the developing world, social and educational research methods.

 Social policy, inequalities and poverty, in the UK and beyond.

 I have worked in community development in London and Manchester, including on projects to support looked after and refugee children, and I am particularly interested in how statutory agencies and NGOs engage with and address the needs of disadvantaged communities.
-I have lived and worked in various parts of sub-Saharan Africa and am also interested in global issues of child welfare, particularly in the role of education and social policy initiatives in improving outcomes.
-I have accompanied three student study trips to the Gambia in 2010, 2012 and 2014, looking at education and community development in that context.
+I have lived and worked in various parts of sub-Saharan Africa and am also interested in global issues of child welfare, particularly in the role of education, social policy and community development initiatives in improving outcomes.
+I have accompanied three student study trips to the Gambia, looking at education and community development in that context.

-Since January 2014 I have been working on my PhD looking at the Troubled Families agenda in Cornwall, known locally as the Together for Families Programme.
-This is a participatory research study seeking to understand the lives of children and families experiencing materail deprivation and marginalisation in Cornwall.
-The aim is to look at the impact family support agencies have in their efforts to improved outcomes for (so-called) 'troubled families' and as such is a study of the current Government's social policy agenda in the context of austerity and public sector cuts.
+I am close to completing my PhD, looking at the Troubled Families agenda in Cornwall, known locally as the Together for Families Programme.
+This study focused on seeking to understand the lives of 'troubled' families experiencing material deprivation and marginalisation in Cornwall.
+The aim is to look at the impact family support agencies have in their efforts to improved outcomes and as such is a study of the current Government's social policy agenda in the context of austerity and public sector cuts.